flutter/website/src/docs/codelabs/index.md

   and a rewarded ad to an app called Awesome Drawing Quiz, a game that lets players guess the name of the drawing.

-* [Firebase for Flutter][]<br>
+* [Get to know Firebase for Flutter][]<br>
-  Connect a Flutter app to a Firebase database, and use a transaction to update shared information.
+  Build an event RSVP and guestbook chat app on both Android and iOS using Flutter, authenticating users with Firebase Authentication and sync data using Cloud Firestore.

 * [Multi-platform Firestore Flutter][]<br>
   Build a multi-platform restaurant recommendation app